Rasarpong/ACADEMIC-WEBSITE/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "**Contact**"
-subtitle = "Get in Touch"
+subtitle = "Get in Touch with Me"

 # Automatically link email and phone?
 autolink = true

 # Email form provider